 Fantasmic! is an excellent show which is mesmerizing for adults and kids.
 It does have a somewhat scary dragon at one point, but it’s easy enough to hide your child’s eyes and cover their ears for that short section.
 The only problem with seeing this great show is that you will not make it back to the castle for the fireworks show if you go to the first showing of Fantasmic!
 If you can muster the strength and your little one is asleep in their stroller, go to the second showing of Fantasmic! which is much less crowded.
 Any spot along the river facing Tom Sawyer’s Island is good for the show.

 Whew.
-If that doesn’t wear you out, then head on over to California Adventure for even more fun!
+If that doesn’t wear you out, then head on over to California Adventure for even more fun and for our favorite Toy Story Rides!
 But really, both parks have so much to offer that the more days you can go, the better for your sanity!
 Don’t try to see everything in one visit.
 Pick a few “must do’s” and enjoy the ambiance of being in the happiest place on earth.
 Don’t forget to check out our Disneyland & California Adventure planning guide before you head out and if you are stuck for time but MUST do both parks in one day – we have you covered there too!

 What are your top picks for Disneyland rides for toddlers?
 Share them with us below!